btholt/complete-intro-to-react-v5/lessons/hooks-in-depth.md

 order: 16
 ---

+_Note: This is where the Intermediate React course starts.
+All lessons from 16-22 on out are self-contained and always start from the [master branch](https://github.com/btholt/complete-intro-to-react-v5) of the git repository._

 [Open this CodeSandbox.][codesandbox]
 All of the examples are in there.
 We will not be using the code in project for this section, just this CodeSandbox.

 In the preceding course, we went over `useState`, `useEffect`, `useContext`, and `useRef`.
 These are the most common hooks and likely 99% of what you're going to use.
 However it's good to know what other tools are in your toolbox for the 1% of problems.
 We'll go through, example-by-example, and work out what all these hooks can do for you. (we'll review the ones we've talked about already too.)